Spexman Anamorphic Logo

 Valerion Visionmaster MAX

-By attaching directly to the MAX’s custom lens mount, the Spexman Logo unlocks the full potential of Valerion’s premiere projector.
+By attaching directly to the MAX’s custom lens mount, the Spexman unlocks the full potential of Valerion’s premiere projector.

 Valerion Visionmaster Pro2